-We got tired of the cliché of forcing our opinions about movies on everyone when we review them.
-So, we decided to spice it up, add a little twist.
-We came up with a way to get you, the fans to express your own opinions and views through chatters and structured surveys.
+We decided to spice up our movie reviews by adding a little twist to the editorials.
+So, we came up with a way to get you, the fans to express your own opinions and views through chatters and structured surveys.
 After all, two or more heads are usually better than one, not forgetting that if any work of creativity should get more positive reviews than the negative, then it’s hard to dispute that that work is a success.

 Disney and the Marvel Cinematic Universe’s Black Widow is the feature of our maiden edition of Fans Review The Movies.
 After several delays, the long-anticipated back story of fan favourite Natasha Romanoff aka Black Widow (Scarlett Johansson) was finally released, marking the birth of a new era (Phase 4) for the MCU.
 Although there had been several MCU Phase 4 contents (WandaVision, The Falcon and The Winter Soldier, and Loki) arriving on Disney+, Black Widow formally welcomed fans to the new and expanded multiverse in the MCU and received them back into theatres, of course.

 The events in Black Widow took place across different timelines and brought to life several comic book characters such as Taskmaster (Antonia Dreykov, played by Olga Kurylenko), Yelena Belova (played by Florence Pugh), Melina Vostofoff (played by Rachael Wesiz), and Red Guardian (Alexei Shostakov, played by David Harbour).